Where to Stay in Edinburgh

 If you aren’t looking for it, you might miss The Inn on the Mile.
 This small hotel is located in the heart of all the action in an old bank building form 1923 – at the corner of the Royal Mile where North Bridge turns into South Bridge.
 This hotel boasts a lively atmosphere – with live music 6 nights of the week.
 You can walk by and frequently see the chic bar filled with locals and tourists alike enjoying an authentic British dinner and a few beverages.

 As for the rooms, the Inn on the Mile only has nine – but they are hip and cool, like the vibe downstairs.
 You’ll find WiFi, flat screen TVs, iPod docks and more in each room.
-Bathrooms include rainfall showerheads that are sure to make your end of day routine in Edinburgh that much more relaxing.
-To stay in this lively hotel and be at what will seem like the crossroads of the world – check out the Inn on the Mile.
+Bathrooms include rainfall shower heads that are sure to make your end of day routine in Edinburgh that much more relaxing.
+The Inn on the Mile is what seems like the crossroads of the world – join in the fun at the Inn on the Mile.

 The Principal Hotel George Street